 Probably not.
-Head trauma resulting from play or sporting events is a common concern for parents, but few bumps on the head of this nature result in serious injury.
+Head trauma from play or sports is a common concern for parents, but rarely does a bump on the head result in serious injury.

-The forehead and scalp have an abundant blood supply and injury to these areas often results in bleeding under the skin.
-When the bleeding is restricted to one area, it causes bruising and swelling.
-Doctors refer to this as a hematoma.
+The forehead and scalp have an abundant blood supply, and injury to these areas often results in bleeding under the skin.
+When the bleeding is in just one area, it causes bruising and swelling (hematoma).

 Keep in mind that even a minor head bump can cause a large swelling.
-And the mechanism of injury — speed, momentum and size of the people (full-grown adolescents versus children), and the forces involved (such as a concrete floor or other hard surface) — may increase the possibility of serious injury.
+And the speed, momentum and size of the people (full-grown adolescents versus young children) and the forces involved (such as impact with a concrete floor or other hard surface) may increase the possibility of serious injury.

 When to see a doctor

 The American Academy of Pediatrics recommends that you call your child's doctor for anything more than a light bump on your child's head.

 If your child doesn't have signs of a serious head injury and remains alert, moves normally and responds to you, the injury is probably mild and usually doesn't need further testing.